mondoohq/cnquery/docs/development.md

 4. Once done, please remember to restore `providers.yaml` (or just set back: `builtin: []`) and re-run `make providers/config`.

+In your favorite IDE use `apps/cnquery/cnquery.go` as main entry point and set the following program arguments `run aws -c "aws.ec2.instances"` to run the AWS provider with the `aws.ec2.instances` MQL query.

 ### Remote debug providers

 Some providers need to run on specific VMs, e.g., GCP Snapshot scanning.